mgutz/dat/README.md

 In short, all backslashes are treated literally not as escape sequences.

 It's rare to need backslashes to represent special characters in user input.
-Do you trust users to enter C-like expressions? `dat` only escapes apostrophes on small strings, otherwise it uses Postgres' [dollar quotes](http://www.postgresql.org/docs/current/interactive/sql-syntax-lexical.html#SQL-SYNTAX-DOLLAR-QUOTING) to escape string.
-The dollar tag is randomize at start and if the a string contains the dollar tag, the tag is randomized again and if it still contains the tag, then single quote escaping is used.
+Do you trust users to enter C-like expressions? `dat` escapes apostrophes on small strings, otherwise Postgres' [dollar quotes](http://www.postgresql.org/docs/current/interactive/sql-syntax-lexical.html#SQL-SYNTAX-DOLLAR-QUOTING) are used to escape the string.
+The dollar quote tag is randomized at init.
+If a string contains the dollar quote tag, the tag is randomized again and if the string still contains the tag, then single quote escaping is used.

 As an added safety measure, `dat` checks the Postgres database